 Mayor Libby Schaaf shared information on a fundraising effort by the Oakland Parks and Recreation Foundation to support Mosswood Park following a two-alarm fire that broke out on Friday, November 26, 2016.
 No one was injured and the historic Mosswood House was not harmed, but the recreation center was severely damaged by the blaze. more »

 The Oakland Public Library has announced that the Dimond Branch Library, 3565 Fruitvale Avenue, will close temporarily, beginning Friday December 23, for a renovation project.
 The Dimond Branch is scheduled to reopen in May 2017. more »

 The City of Oakland’s Human Services Department, Alameda County – Oakland Community Action Partnership, Communities United Committee, and the Emergency Food Providers Advisory Committee continue a much loved Thanksgiving Dinner for the underserved of our community.
 This wonderful event will take place Tuesday, November 22, 2016 from 11:00AM – 2:00PM at the Downtown Oakland City Center Marriott, 1001 Broadway, Oakland. more »

 The City of Oakland, in collaboration with other cities in North County (Oakland, Emeryville, Albany and Berkeley) and Alameda County, developed a two-prong Winter Response strategy to address the needs of unsheltered homeless people during the winter months.
 In addition to the traditional winter shelter, the strategy includes establishing shelters to serve specialized populations. more »

-The City of Oakland administrative offices will be closed on Thursday, November 27 & Friday, November 28, in observance of the Thanksgiving Day holiday.
+The City of Oakland administrative offices will be closed on Thursday, November 24 & Friday, November 25, in observance of the Thanksgiving Day holiday.
 Police, fire and emergency services are not affected during the holiday. more »